-As of January 2018, the Short Film Conference is an official Belgian vzw, meaning it’s a non-profit organization whose head office is located in Belgium.
+As of January 2018, the Short Film Conference is an official Belgian vzw, meaning it’s a non-profit organization with a head office located in Belgium.

 The name of the Organisation is “Short Film Conference”, abbreviated: “SFC”.